omajid/omajid.github.io/content/posts/2020-07-08-what-is-glibcxx-error.md

 There's also some advice that it's okay to simply grab a version of `glibc` from another version of your Linux distribution.
 That might work.
 It might also completely break your installation.
-But it might also prevent any further updates to `glibc`/`libstdc++` via the distribution's package manager.
+It might also prevent any further updates to `glibc`/`libstdc++` via the distribution's package manager.

 ## Conclusion